fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

-We have also [constrained](https://sequelize.org/master/manual/model-querying-basics.html#specifying-attributes-for-select-queries) which field values we want.
-For notes, we take all fields except `userId` and for the user associated with the note, only `name`.
+We have also [restricted](https://sequelize.org/master/manual/model-querying-basics.html#specifying-attributes-for-select-queries) the values of which fields we want.
+From the notes, we take all fields expect <i>userId</i> and for the user associated with the note, only <i>name</i>.

-Let's make a similar change to the route for all users, removing the unnecessary field `userId` from the notes associated with the user:
+Let's make a similar change to the route of all users, remove the unnecessary field <i>userId</i> from the notes associated with the user:

 ```js
 router.get('/', async (req, res) => {